elliotperviz/cmms/qm/README.md

 - $f_{n,\mathbf{k}}$ are the Fermi-Dirac occupations,
 - and in general we can include ($M>N_e$) for both occupied and unoccupied bands.

 The number of $\mathbf{k}$-points required depends strongly on the material.
 In insulators and semiconductors, the electron occupancy changes smoothly with $\mathbf{k}$, so relatively coarse grids converge well.
-On the other hand, metals require much denser sampling because the occupation varies rapdily with $\mathbf{k}$ close to the Fermi level.
+On the other hand, metals require much denser sampling because the occupation varies rapidly with $\mathbf{k}$ close to the Fermi level.
 This difference has a direct impact on computational cost, since each additional $\mathbf{k}$-point requires solving a separate KS-equation.
 As an additional comment, note that the symmetries of the crystal can be exploited to reduce the number of required $\mathbf{k}$-points, without affecting accuracy.

 To conclude (the DFT part):
 - In a periodic solid, the KS equations must be solved for $M$ bands at each of the $\text{NKPT}$ sampled $\mathbf{k}$-points in the first BZ.
 Each KS orbital is expressed as a Bloch function expanded in a plane wave basis, truncated at an energy cutoff $E_{\text{cut}}$.
 The choice of $\text{NKPT}$ and $E_{\text{cut}}$ determines the balance between computational cost and accuracy.
 - The KS orbitals are then used to construct the electron density at each SCF iteration.
 This iterative procedure yields a self-consistent electronic density, obtained under the periodic KS potential of the crystal.

-### Geometry optimisation - Hellmann-Feynmann theorem
+### Geometry optimisation and the Hellmann-Feynmann theorem

+Let us consider the meaning of the trial ground state electronic total energy...

 ```math
 \mathbf{F}_I = - \frac{\partial E_T^{\prime}}{\partial \mathbf{R}_I}